Let’s visit the Russian Orthodox Church in Israel, also known as the Church of Saint Peter and Saint Tabitha in Jaffa or

 Russian Orthodox Church in Abu Kabir is located in Abu Kabir neighborhood, Southern Part of Tel Aviv.
 Next to Ofer Cohen and Levanon streets.

 Interactive map of the area:

 The park next to the church is indeed quite lovely.
 There is free parking (entrance from Ofer Cohen Street while driving east).
-Close to the parking, you can find tables for a picnic.
-Which is convenient since you will not need to carry food.
-If you continue into the park, then you will find greenery, a big playground for children and the Russian Orthodox Church in Abu Kabir.
+Close to the parking, you can find tables for a picnic, which is convenient since you will not need to carry food.
+If you continue into the park, you will find greenery, a big playground for children, and the Russian Orthodox Church in Abu Kabir.

 Russian Orthodox Church